copilot-example-voting-app/cdk-workshop/README.md

   - The results service needs to `Service.connectTo(Service)` to the API service
   - The results service needs a load balancer extension in order to be accessible from the public.
 Use the custom load balancer extension that you copied from the `sample-workshop`.
+  - The results service requires the environment variable:
+    - `COPILOT_SERVICE_DISCOVERY_ENDPOINT` which should be set to the service discovery namespace `voting-app.local` which you created in the first step
 </details>
 <details>
   <summary>Show me how to do it</summary>